tingerrr/hydra/src/core.typ

   anchor
 }

-/// Get the element candidates for the given `hydra-context`.
+/// Get the element candidates for the given context.
 ///
 /// This function is contextual.
 ///